lumenlearning/astronauts-js/README.md

 `Congratulations {astronaut name}.
 You have been assigned to journey into the heart of the universe on the Spaceship {spaceship name}.
 Please be prepared to start your journey on { expedition date formatted as month/day/year }.`

 Those will be printed out to the console for now.

+## If I wanted to run the code locally, how would I do that?

+1. Install npm and node.
+Here is [an article](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) on how to accomplish that.
+2. Download the files to your computer, either through git or via the "Download Zip" link that you see when you click the Green "Code" button on the [project homepage](https://github.com/lumenlearning/astronauts-js)
+3. Inside the directory where you have the astronauts-js project, run `npm i` to install all dependencies.
+4. To run the program itself, run `npm start`
+5. If you want to run tests, run `npm test`

+Feel free to email us if you have any questions!